Kulturbund (Yugoslavia)

 While the organization was controlled by an older generation of conservative, Roman Catholic ethnic Germans in the 1920s and early 1930s, the Kulturbund came under the control of younger pro-Nazi elements in the late 1930s, partly because of the machinations of the SS-controlled Volksdeutsche Mittelstelle.
 In 1939, Nazi-sympathizer and collaborator Sepp Janko was elected president of the organization.
 Janko claimed that by summer 1940, the organization had 300,000 members and was actively trying to recruit the additional 200,000 Germans living in Yugoslavia.

-During the Axis Invasion of Yugoslavia, the Kulturbund acted as fifth column.
+During the Axis Invasion of Yugoslavia, the Kulturbund acted as the fifth column.
 In March 1941, the Nazi agents of the Volksdeutsche Mittelstelle covertly instructed Yugoslavian Germans that if they should be conscripted into the Yugoslavian military, they should desert at the first opportunity and flee to Nazi Germany via Hungary.
 Additionally, Janko covertly organized a paramilitary group under the guise of a sports organization in order to aid the German military.
 After the Yugoslavian defeat in April 1941, the Axis powers partitioned and occupied Yugoslavia.
 Yugoslavian Germans were divided between four different occupation zones and puppet states.
-While local chapters of the Kulturbund continued to operate throughout occupied Yugoslavian territory during the war, Sepp Janko's centralized Kulturbund saw its jurisdiction drastically shrink.
+While local chapters of the Kulturbund continued to operate throughout the occupied Yugoslavian territory during the war, Sepp Janko's centralized Kulturbund saw its jurisdiction drastically shrink.
 Novi Sad, the location of the organization's headquarters, was occupied by Hungary, and the Janko received instructions from Berlin to move his headquarters to Banat, where the Kulturbund was tasked with organizing Volksdeutsche collaborators among the region's 130,000 ethnic Germans.
 In 1944, when the Axis was losing the war in the Balkans, members of the Kulturbund were some of the loudest voices calling for ethnic Germans to abandon their land, evacuate Yugoslavia and head to safer areas of the German Reich.